OtterKring/PS_ReceiveConnectorManagement/README.md

     '10.0.0.1','128.32.62.0/28','192.168.0.10-192.168.0.15' | Test-ReceiveConnectorRemoteIPRange

-... will test the IP address ranges you provide against all your Receive Connectors and return those connectors and their IPv4 RemoteIPRanges where your ranges are included.
+... will test the IP address ranges you provide against all your Receive Connectors and return those connectors and their IPv4 RemoteIPRanges where your ranges overlap or match with an already listed one.
 As you can see in the second example you can provide a single IP address, a simple dash connected range or a CIDR notated range.
 The function can detect and handle all of them.

 *NOTE: This function works for Exchange Management Console (Exchange on-premise) only!*